AleBera03/ase_handler/README.md

 ```
 ls -la "../path/to/ase_handler"
 ```
-3. Give permission recursively if there are not perms
+3. Give permission recursively if there are not execution perms
 ```
 sudo chmod -R +x "path/to/ase_handler"
 ```